AmiNafi/SmartFinance/README.md

 ## Our Vision

-**In a world where financial apps demand constant connectivity and drain precious resources, SmartFinance stands apart as a beacon of thoughtful design and user empowerment.**

 We believe that **true financial freedom begins with privacy, accessibility, and independence**.
 That's why SmartFinance is crafted to be **100% offline**, running entirely on your device without requiring internet access or cloud services.
 No data leaves your phone, ensuring your financial information remains completely private and secure.

 **Designed for everyone, regardless of their device's capabilities**, SmartFinance is optimized to run smoothly on budget phones with minimal system requirements.
 We understand that financial management shouldn't be a luxury reserved for flagship devices - it's a fundamental need that should be accessible to all.